jyotigiri7219/Practice/TDL.md

 # Day 1
 - creating data use in list
+- Series create

 # Day 2
 - creating new columns